 If spectral signatures are detected, these should also be observable at remotely sensed scales as other studies have done so at comparable resolutions.

+As future steps, here below each question you can add a sketch of what you think the graph to answer this question will look like.
+Okay now I see you have some further down!
+So then next you can draw (either literally with pen and paper, or in powerpoint) what you think your figures specifically will be like),

 How do hyperspectral signatures relate to species richness & evenness, canopy cover, and percent bare ground?